How do I run an Australian capital gains tax report?

 2. Capital Gains Tax Report

-(Available in all Sharesight plans)
+(Available in all Sharesight plans, except NZ)

-The Capital Gains Tax Report calculates capital gains made on shares as per Australian Tax Office rules.
+The Australian Capital Gains Tax Report calculates capital gains made on shares as per Australian Tax Office rules.
 Here again, the report is based on the ‘discount method’ for shares that were held for more than one year and the ‘other method’ for shares held for less than one year.
 Again, you can change your discount rate on a per portfolio basis in the Settings menu The report itself breaks down short and long term capital gains and capital losses.
 Same as the unrealised report also provides a nice summary table at the bottom:

 You may export to Excel or PDF